hhandika/nahpu/website/docs/intro.md

 - [Visit NAHPU Day 1 Guide](./day_one)

 :::tip
-If you are transitioning from paper-based cataloging or using other digital catalogs, consider visiting the [Switch to NAHPU](./switch) page.
+If transitioning from paper-based cataloging or using other digital catalogs, consider visiting the [Switch to NAHPU](./switch) page.
 :::

 ## Support and Contribute to NAHPU

-NAHPU is a free and open source project.
-We welcome any supports and contributions.
+NAHPU is a free and open-source project.
+We welcome any support and contributions.
 You can support us by:

 - [Report bugs and request features](https://github.com/hhandika/nahpu/issues)
 - [Contribute to the project](https://docs.NAHPU.app/en/contributing)

-If you would like to be a part of the team, please contact the [project maintainer](https://hhandika.com/contact.html).
+Please email us at [support@nahpu.app](mailto:support@nahpu.app).
+If you want to join the team, please get in touch with the [project maintainer](https://hhandika.com/contact.html).